fayeli/biojs-vis-bonestagram/README.md

 #### .enableDICOMPreview()

 The 'enableDICOMPreview' method is responsible for enabling preview of user uploaded DICOM image.
 The DICOM preview will be shown in an HTML div element with id="dicomImage".

-How to use this method
+e.g.
 ```html
 <div id="dicomImage"></div>
 ```